course-details-portlet

 • about the relation between musical forms and their function in political communication and hierarchical structure

-• about methods which can be used in order to interpret medieval musical, liturgical and literary texts.
+• about methods which can be used in order to interpret medieval musical, liturgical and literary texts from a trans-disciplinary perspective.

 Skills